marijnh/Eloquent-JavaScript/04_data.md

 Values of type string, number, and Boolean are not objects, and though the language doesn't complain if you try to set new properties on them, it doesn't actually store those properties.
-As mentioned before, such values are immutable and cannot be changed.
+As mentioned earlier, such values are immutable and cannot be changed.

 {{index [string, methods], "slice method", "indexOf method", [string, searching]}}